On the southeastern corner of Martha’s Vineyard, storms and sea-level rise reshape the coastline here on a daily basis.

 From Edgartown–Chappaquiddick ferry, take Chappaquiddick Rd.
 2.5 mi.
 At sharp right curve in road, bear right onto School Rd. and follow for 0.8 mi.
 At second sharp curve in road, bear left onto Wasque Rd. (turns into a dirt road) and follow for 1.2 mi. to entrance and parking (90 cars) at end.

 Public restrooms.
 Picnic tables.
 Bike rack.
-Limited handicapped-accessible transportation.
+Limited handicapped-accessible transportation – ask a ranger for assistance.

 Please download a property map before heading out.